-Land use characteristics differed between the regions.
-Watersheds draining to the SP region, and to a lesser extent to the SM region, are densely populated and urbanized.
-In contrast, watersheds draining the VE and SD regions are less populated and contain more undisturbed area.
-About 40% of the watersheds adjacent to Santa Monica Bay and San Pedro Shelf were covered by impervious surfaces (Figure 11B, C).
-In contrast, the impervious cover in the VE (Figure 11A) and SD (Figure 11D) regions was much lower (7% - 14%).
-The total area of pervious land (grass-lands, forests, and shrubs) was 58% - 61% in SM and SP regions and 81% - 85% in VE and SD regions.
+Land-use characteristics differed between the regions.
+Watersheds draining to the San Pedro Shelf and (to a lesser extent) to Santa Monica Bay are densely populated and urbanized.
+In contrast, watersheds draining the Ventura and

+Orange County/San Diego regions are less populated and contain more undisturbed area.
+About 40% of the watersheds adjacent to Santa Monica Bay and San Pedro Shelf were covered by impervious surfaces (Fig. 11B, C).
+In contrast, the impervious cover in the Ventura (Fig. 11A) and Orange County/San Diego (Fig. 11D) regions was much lower (7-14%).
+The total area of "pervious" lands where water infiltrates (grasslands, forests, and shrubs) was 58-61% in Santa Monica Bay and San Pedro watersheds and 81-85% in Ventura and Orange County/San Diego regions.